 In other words, Eisen's opening of a discussion on mitzvah could be understood as an attempt to address the challenge of how to inculcate a sense of obligation among followers without their feeling from the start that they are being told what they must do.

 Since being tapped for the chancellorship, Eisen has traveled the country on a "listening tour," and what he found has made him optimistic.
 Conservative Jews want greater JTS involvement in their lives, he said.
 They want a clear message about what their movement stands for.
 They want improved quality and greater cooperation across the various arms of the movement.
-And on the eve of his inauguration, Eisen says he is poised to give it all to them.
+And on the eve of his inauguration, Eisen says he is poised to give it all to them."My task and my intention is to take my personal experience, the lessons of my scholarship and what I've learned by talking to all sorts of Conservative Jews, and distill that into a message that is coherent and I hope compelling, to help improve the matter of structure and cooperation among the various arms of the movement, and to help ensure better quality across the board in all the efforts we do," Eisen said.
+"That's my job."

 We welcome your feedback.